Pumice: Europe

 Europe is the largest producer of pumice with deposits in Italy, Turkey, Greece, Hungary, Iceland, and Germany.
 Italy is the largest producer of pumice because of its numerous eruptive volcanoes.
 On the Aeolian Islands of Italy, the island of Lipari is entirely made up of volcanic rock, including pumice.
 Large amounts of igneous rock on Lipari are due to the numerous extended periods of volcanic activity from the Late Pleistocene (Tyrrhenian) to the Holocene.

 North America

-Pumice can be found all across North America including on the Caribbean Islands.
+Pumice can be found all across North America, including on the Caribbean Islands.
 In the United States, pumice is mined in Nevada, Oregon, Idaho, Arizona, California, New Mexico and Kansas.
 U.S. production of pumice and pumicite in 2011 was estimated at 380,000 tonnes, valued at $7.7 million with approximately 46% coming from Nevada and Oregon.
 Idaho is also known as a large producer of pumice because of the quality and brightness of the rock found in local reserves.

-One of the most famous volcanoes was Mount Mazama that erupted 7,700 years ago in Oregon and deposited 300 feet of pumice and ash around the vent.
+Mount Mazama in Oregon erupted 7,700 years ago and deposited 300 ft of pumice and ash around the vent.
 The large amount of magma that was erupted caused the structure to collapse, forming a caldera now known as Crater Lake.

+Mount St. Helens produced a large amount of dacitic pumice in 1980.
+Two main types were observed which are the white/tan and gray types.
+The white type has phenocrysts while being little or absent in microlite content unlike the gray type which has the presence of microlites.
+Vesicularity for the white pumice is higher with around 85.7% vesicularity and thus is less dense while the gray type is lower with around 72.2% vesicularity and has a higher density.
+The vesicles of the white pumice are larger and more interconnected while the vesicles of the gray pumice are smaller, with hindered expansion and coalescence.